scriptkitties/fglt/_agora/book-01-the-tragedy-of-open-hardware.md

 Prelude
 -------

+*<span class="name">Glaucon</span> joins the agora for the first time.
+Those already present have just finished a bracing discussion on the applicability of blockchain technology to dishwashers.*

 <b class="name">Glaucon:</b> why hello
 <b class="name">Glaucon:</b> I need some help with something
 <b class="name">Glaucon:</b> Does anyone know of any completely free hardware computers?
 I'm looking and I can't find any